Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Results

-For $m = \SI{1e-21}{\electronvolt}$ (example in Fig.~\ref{fig:NFW_1em21_main}), the LOSVD peak in the soliton region, along with the flat tail outside the soliton region, are difficult to reconcile with the data.
+In Fig.~\ref{fig:NFW_1em21_main}, the LOSVD peak in the soliton region, along with the flat tail outside the soliton region, are not compatible with the data.
 A solution that fits the tail, overshoots the data in the inner region, and vice-versa.
 One might think that a negative anisotropy $\beta$ parameter could help in lowering the inner LOSVD peak; however, ULDM heating injects radial anisotropy in the star distribution.
-In SM~\ref{s:Jeans}, Fig.~\ref{fig:NFW_1em21Beta} shows an example of a simulation initialized with negative $\beta = -0.3$.
+In App.~\ref{s:Jeans} we show an example of a simulation initialized with negative $\beta = -0.3$.
 As can be seen, during the simulation $\beta$ quickly evolves towards positive values, and its final configuration resembles that of a simulation with zero initial $\beta$.
-This suggests that positive $\beta$ is an attractor for stars in an ULDM halo (see also~\cite{DuttaChowdhury:2023qxg}), in agreement with the intuition that stars are ``kicked out" from the center of the system into eccentric orbits.
+This suggests that positive $\beta$ is an attractor for stars in an ULDM halo (see also~\cite{DuttaChowdhury:2023qxg}), in agreement with the intuition that stars are ``kicked out" from the center of the system into eccentric orbits\footnote{It would be interesting to embed the ULDM heating effect we observe into a systematic study along the lines of, e.g., Ref.~\cite{2025arXiv250219475E}.
+Differently from that work, which studied radially-symmetric halo perturbations, ULDM-induced heating does not conserve angular momentum of the stellar population and we thus find that $\sigma_{\rm los}\times r_{\rm half}$ evolves in time.}.

-Although the stellar distribution is not stationary, due to the ULDM dynamical heating, a stationary Jeans analysis continues to describe the system fairly well.

-This result can be understood by comparing the heating timescale, derived in the idealized case of homogeneous isotropic ULDM background~\cite{Bar-Or:2018pxz,Bar-Or:2020tys}\footnote{We are grateful to H. Kim and J. Eby for early assessment of this point.}
+Although the stellar distribution is not stationary, due to the dynamical heating, a stationary Jeans analysis continues to describe the system fairly well\footnote{ But still with some discrepancy, especially on the outskirts.
+For the latter, it may be that outer regions are the most susceptible to departures from equilibrium, since stars ending up there are the ones which were more strongly affected by the time-dependent fluctuations of the ULDM halo.}.
+This can be understood by comparing the heating timescale, roughly estimated from the idealized case of homogeneous isotropic ULDM background~\cite{Bar-Or:2018pxz,Bar-Or:2020tys}\footnote{We are grateful to H. Kim and J. Eby for early assessment of this point.}

 with the dynamical time of the system,